Scripts allow authors to add interactivity to their documents.

 language given by the script block's type for

-element, then the user agent must abort
+this script element, then the user agent must abort

 these steps at this point.
 The script is not executed.